SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Hierarchical Few-Shot Generative Models

 Our goal is to learn a generative model over sets, i.e. unordered collections of observations, able to generalize to new datasets given few samples.
 In this model, $\mb{c}$ is a collection of latent variables that represent a set $X$.
-We learn a posterior over $\mb{z}$ conditioned on $\mb{c}$, able to generate samples accordingly to queries $x_s$.
-The model has to be expressive: I) \emph{hierarchical} - to increase the functions that the model can represent and improve the joint merging of set-level information $\mb{c}$ and sample information $\mb{z}$, and II) \emph{non-parametric} - to handle input sets of any size and complexity, improving the way the model extracts and organizes information in the conditioning set.
+We learn a posterior over $\mb{z}$ conditioned on $\mb{c}$, able to generate samples accordingly to elements $x$ in the input set.
+The model has to be expressive: I) \emph{hierarchical} - to increase the functions that the model can represent and improve the joint merging of set-level information $\mb{c}$ and sample information $\mb{z}$, and II) \emph{flexible} - to handle input sets of any size and complexity, improving the way the model extracts and organizes information in the conditioning set.
 A fundamental difference between our proposal and previous models is the intrinsically hierarchical inference procedure over $\mb{c}$ and $\mb{z}$.

-\textbf{Generative Model.} The generative model factorizes the joint distribution $p(X, \mb{Z}, \mb{c})$.
+\paragraph{Generative Model.} The generative model factorizes the joint distribution $p(X, \mb{Z}, \mb{c})$.
 In particular can be written as:

 where $Z_l=\{z^1_{l},\ldots,z^S_{l}\}$ are latent for layer $l$ in the model and sample $s$ in the input set $X=\{x_s\}^{S}_{s=1}$; $c_l$ is a latent for layer $l$ in the model and the input set $X$.
 We factorize the likelihood and prior terms over the set as: